hardenedlinux/larynx/README.md

 `tests/verify_e2e.py`.
 Still **deferred** (pre-extracted by Python): the ONNX frontend (campplus + speech tokenizer) and the matcha 80-bin mel — the CLI reads their outputs as files instead of running them.

+### Missing features

+Please read [Missing Features](docs/missing-features.md), these missings will not be added in the community edition, we offer consulting service for enterprise edition.
+Please contact consulting@hardenedvault.com.

 ## Layout